EMMC-ASBL/tripper/docs/session.md

 !!! tip

-    To store the password for the "MyKB" backend in the keyring, make sure that you have [keyring] installed and then run
+    To store the password for the "MyKB" backend in the keyring, make sure that you have [keyring] installed and run the following command in a terminal

         keyring set MyKB myname

-    and enter the password in the prompt.
-That's it!
+    Enter the password in the prompt.
+That's it, now you can access `MyKB` as if the password was hardcoded into the session.yaml file.

+    See the [keyring] documentation for improved security by using one of the recommended keyring backends for your system.

 Example